pytorch/serve/docs/management_api.md

 To scale workers of a specific version of a model use URI : /models/{model_name}/{version}
 `PUT /models/{model_name}/{version}`

-The following synchronus call will return after all workers for version "2.0" for model "noop" has be adjusted with HTTP code 200.
+The following synchronous call will return after all workers for version "2.0" for model "noop" has be adjusted with HTTP code 200.

 ```bash
 curl -v -X PUT "http://localhost:8081/models/noop/2.0?min_worker=3&synchronous=true"